EricLambrecht/spotify-magician/README.md

 We use the [airbnb code style](https://github.com/airbnb/javascript) and the recommended [Vue code styles](https://github.com/vuejs/eslint-plugin-vue).

-Check your code before you commit it using "eslint" to see if you have any code style errors.
+You should use [eslint](https://eslint.org/) to check your code before you commit it to avoid code style errors:

-You can do this using the following npm script:

 ```bash
 npm run lint
 ```

+You can also configure your editor or IDE to use *eslint* and check your code during development.

 ### Commiting changes